thomson-greg/XBOS-DR/DP/new_code/README.md

 Safety.py : Contains the safety class, which is responsible for the available actions for the algorithm, and all the checks needed to ensure the safety constraints are met

+TODO 4 Gabe:

+* Historical weather forecasting reports (needed to integrate the evaluation)
+* Confirm the integrity of the Brick queries
+* Pricing, occupancy, setpoints from CMU and UI respectively